 SANUS-q: Sacha Inchi Oil capsules - 500 mg x 100

 Lowers cholesterol levels and blood pressure.
-Loaded with healthy omega 3 fatty acids, essential amino acids and antioxidants.
+Loaded with healthy omega 3 fatty acids and antioxidants.
 Boosts energy levels and builds healthy muscles

 Country of origin: Thailand